News Praise Retreats Work With Us Book Resources Blog Contact Free Guide to EPIC Date Night Login

 The antidote is awareness.
 When you talk to your partner this evening, catch yourself reporting on external events.
 Make a mental note like, “Here I go talking about the weather again."

-Now shift from reporting on the external to also reporting on the internal.
+Now shift from reporting on what's happening outside to what's happening inside.
 You can do this by prompting yourself with a simple phrase, “And that makes me feel…."

 This small shift arises when you go beyond just saying “I was back-to-back with meetings all day" and add, “I feel like this pace isn't sustainable.
 I’m starting to wonder if I'm burning out.
 And that scares me.”

-The shift is subtle but has the power to take your conversation to a whole new level.
+The shift is subtle but has the power to take your conversation to a deeper level.

 You can also invite your partner to make this shift with you by changing the kinds of questions you ask them.